ak8057/gen_ai_temporal_report_query/README.md

    - "Show me trends from the last quarter"
    - "Which products are underperforming?"

-The AI will analyze your data and give you intelligent, contextual answers.
+The model will analyze your data and give you intelligent, contextual answers.

-## Real-World Example

-Let's say you have a sales report in Excel:

-1. **Before**: Manually sorting through rows, creating pivot tables, struggling with complex formulas
-2. **After**: "Hey, what were our best-selling products last month?" → Get instant insights with charts and explanations

 ## Database Configuration